NeoAgi/NeoAgi.AWS.CodeArtifact.Pruner/README.md

 ```
 $ docker run public.ecr.aws/x7q2k3a7/neoagi.aws.codeartifact.pruner:latest --help
-USAGE: NeoAgi.AWS.CodeArtifact.Pruner v1.0.0.0
+USAGE: NeoAgi.AWS.CodeArtifact.Pruner v1.0.1.0
+NeoAgi, LLC - 2021 NeoAgi, LLC

 Options:
--c, --cacheLocation             | Cache Location - Directory to hold for local cache. (optional)
 -ll, --loglevel                 | Logging Level - Minimum Logging Level to emit.
 Availabile options are None, Trace, Debug, Information, Warning, Error, Critical.
 Default is Information. (optional)
--ttl, --cacheTtl                | Cache TTL - Number of hours to consider the Cache Location valid for.
-Default is 8 hours.
-Set to 0 to delete cache. (optional)
 -a, --account                   | AWS Account ID - AWS Account ID to use.
 Only necessary if domain and namespace are not unique to the principal provided. (optional)
 -d, --domain                    | Artifact Domain - AWS Artifact Domain to query with.
 -r, --repository                | Artifact Repository - AWS Artifact Repository to query with.
--t, --threads                   | Concurrency Maximum Limit - Maximum threads that will be used for background tasks.
-Set to 0 to assume Processor Count - 1. (optional)
 -p, --pageLimit                 | Page Limit - Maximum number of pages to return from AWS Calls.
 Default to 50 pages, or about 2,500 packages. (optional)
 -i, --checkpointInterval        | Checkpoint Interval - Number of items processed before a checkpoint information log is emitted.
 Set to 0 to disable. (optional)
--dr, --dry-run                  | Dry Run - If set to true, no changes will be commited but logs will indiate what would have occurred.
+-dr, --dry-run                  | Dry Run - If set to true, all logs will report as if changed occurred yet no modifications will be made.
 Default is false. (optional)
+--parallelism                   | Parallalism - The number of concurrent tasks to process at once.
+A higher number will increase TPS. (optional)
+--tps                           | Maximum Transactions Per Second - A hard limit of transactions per second to enforce. (optional)
+--policy                        | Policy JSON - Policy as a JSON String.
+Structure: [{'Namespace': 'PREFIX.*','VersionsToKeep':INT}]
 ```

 These options may be specified at the end of the `docker run` command.
 For more information see [docker run CMD Reference](https://docs.docker.com/engine/reference/run/#cmd-default-command-or-options).